 Multiboot folder and volume name.

-YUMI tries to store most added distributions within the multiboot folder.
+YUMI attempts to store most added distributions within the multiboot folder.
 This is also the root directory set for syslinux.
 In some cases, YUMI also expects the Volume Label of your USB drive to be MULTIBOOT in order for OpenSUSE, CentOS and several other distributions to boot.
-YUMI attempts to automatically create this Volume Label, however it can sometimes fail.
-Please ensure that the Volume Label of your USB remains MULTIBOOT if you expect your distributions to boot.
+YUMI will attempt to automatically create this Volume Label, however it can sometimes fail.
+So please ensure that the Volume Label of your USB remains MULTIBOOT if you expect your distributions to boot.

-When booting linux distributions such as Ubuntu from some laptops such as the Lenovo Yoga with a touchscreen, the acpi=off boot parameter might be necessary in order to successfully boot.
+When booting linux distributions from some laptops such as the Lenovo Yoga with a touchscreen, the acpi=off boot parameter might be necessary in order to successfully boot.

 My PC wont Boot from my Flash Drive, but BIOS supports USB boot!

-Some Flash Drives ship formatted (without a partition), and YUMI requires the drive to contain a partition with a MBR (Master Boot Record).
+Some Flash Drives ship formatted (without a partition), as a result, YUMI requires the drive to contain a partition with a MBR (Master Boot Record).
 To ensure compatibility, you can use YUMI to format your device as NTFS or Fat32.

 How to force a rebuild of the Syslinux MBR: